 \textbf{EBITDA Yield:} It is usually reported as a Quarterly earnings press release.
 It ignores taxes and non-operating expenses thus highlighting only important for the market analyst to focus on.

 \textbf{MACD Signal Line:} This indicator shows the relationship between different stock's moving averages.
-After calculation a nine day EMA-line is drawn over MACD line to use as buy or sell indicator.
+After calculation, a nine day EMA-line is drawn over MACD line to use as a buy or sell indicator.

-\textbf{Money Flow Volume:} Money flow is an indicator of when and which price the stock was purchased.
-If more security was bought during the uptick time compared to down tick then the down tick time then the indicator is positive because almost all the investors participating in the trade were willing to give a high price for the stock and vice versa.
+\textbf{Money Flow Volume:} Money flow is an indicator of when and at which price the stock was purchased.
+If more security was bought during the uptick time compared to downtick then the downtick time then the indicator is positive because almost all the investors participating in the trade were willing to give a high price for the stock and vice versa.

 \textbf{Operating Cash Flows to Assets:} It is the flock of revenue generated by a company's normal business operation.
 It is an indicator of whether a company can generate a substantial amount of positive cash flow to maintain its growth.
-This indicator gives market analyst a clear view of what a company is capable of.
+This indicator gives the market analysts a clear view of what a company is capable of.

 \textbf{Return on Invest Capital:} This gives the market analyst an indicator of how well a company uses its resources to generate its revenue.

 \textbf{39 Week Returns:} Gives us the total returns over a period of 39 weeks